 Ecoregions of Venezuela

-Situated primarily in southeastern Venezuela, the Guayanan Highlands moist forest ecoregion is distinct from other ecoregions in Amazonia due to its montane physiography.
-It hosts vast expanses of tall primary rain forest and open, treeless savannas interrupted by gallery forests.
+Situated primarily in southeastern Venezuela, the Guianan Highlands moist forests ecoregion is distinct from other ecoregions in Amazonia due to its montane physiography.
+It hosts vast expanses of tall primary rainforests and open, semi-treeless savannas interrupted by gallery forests.

-Located on the northeast coast of South America, the Guianan moist forests are one of the largest continuous tracts of relatively pristine lowland tropical rain forest in the world.
-It holds a wide variety of regional biodiversity with high levels of species endemism and richness.
+Located on the northeast coast of South America, the Guianan moist forests are one of the world's most extensive continuous tracts of relatively pristine lowland tropical rainforest.
+As a result, it holds a wide variety of regional biodiversity with high species endemism and richness levels.

-The Guianan savanna is an ecoregion in the south of Venezuela, Guyana and Suriname and the north of Brazil.
+The Guianan savanna is an ecoregion of the Amazon biome in the south of Venezuela, Guyana and Suriname, and the north of Brazil.
 The savanna covers an area of rolling upland plains on the Guiana Shield between the Amazon and Orinoco basins.

-Los Llanos is a vast tropical grassland plain situated to the east of the Andes in Colombia and Venezuela, in northwestern South America.
-It is an ecoregion of the flooded grasslands and savannas biome.
+The Llanos (Los Llanos) is a vast tropical grassland plain situated east of the Andes Mountains in northwestern South America, within Colombia and Venezuela.
+It is an ecoregion of the flooded grasslands and savannas terrestrial biome.

-The Orinoco Delta Swamp Forests occur in a diverse and porous matrix of coastal vegetation types along the river delta and surrounding regions of northwestern Venezuela and northeastern Guyana.
-These inundated forests provide habitat to a number of endangered and endemic species.
+The Orinoco Delta Swamp Forests occur in a diverse matrix of coastal vegetation along the river delta and surrounding regions of northwestern Venezuela and northeastern Guyana.
+These permanently flooded forests provide habitat to many endangered and endemic species.

-The Orinoco wetlands ecoregion is located in northeastern Venezuela, within the northern Orinoco Delta.
-The ecoregion consists of several large and small patches of flooded grasslands, which occur in a habitat mosaic with swamp forests and mangroves.
+The Orinoco wetlands ecoregion is located north of the Orinoco River Delta in northeastern Venezuela.
+It consists of several large and small patches of flooded grasslands, which occur in a habitat mosaic with swamp forests and mangroves.

-The Venezuelan Andes Montane Forests ecoregion is located in the northern arm of the Andes.
-Surrounded by xeric valleys and páramo, the richness of species and large number of endemic species make this one of the most interesting areas of Venezuela in terms of biodiversity.
+The Venezuelan Andes montane forests ecoregion is located in the northern arm of the Venezuelan Andes.
+Surrounded by xeric valleys and páramo, the richness of species and a large number of endemic species make this one of the most interesting areas of Venezuela in terms of biodiversity.